Raymond v. Raymond: Singles

 "Hey Daddy (Daddy's Home)" was released as the first single on December 8, 2009.
 The single peaked at number 24 on the Billboard Hot 100 chart and number two on the Hot R&B/Hip-Hop Songs chart.
 The song also peaked at number sixty-eight on the Austrian Singles Chart.
 Its music video was directed by Chris Robinson, and was shot in West Hollywood at "The London".
 It premiered on MTV on January 28, 2010.
-For the album's second single, "Lil Freak", Usher and featured artist Nicki Minaj shot a music video for the song on March 9, 2010 in Los Angeles with director TAJ.
+For the album's second single, "Lil Freak", Usher and featured artist Nicki Minaj shot a music video for the song on March 9, 2010, in Los Angeles with director TAJ.
 The single reached number eight on the Hot R&B/Hip-Hop Songs chart and number 40 on the Billboard Hot 100.
 It also peaked at number 109 on the UK Singles Chart.

-The album's fourth single, "OMG", featuring will.i.am, reached number one on the Billboard Hot 100.
+The album's third single, "OMG", featuring will.i.am, reached number one on the Billboard Hot 100.
 It also reached number one in Ireland, New Zealand, the United Kingdom, and Australia.
 The song became his ninth number-one hit in the US, making him the first 2010s artist to collect number-one singles in three consecutive decades, and only the fourth artist of all-time to achieve the feat.
 Usher also became the third artist ever to have at least one Hot 100 number-one hit from five consecutive studio albums.
 The single stayed at number one on the chart for four weeks, including three consecutive.
 It finished at the top of the year-end Billboard charts.
-It was also named the fifth best-selling song of 2010, selling 3.8 million units.
+It was also named the fifth best-selling song of 2010, selling 3.8 million units, and was certified eight-times Platinum by RIAA.

 "There Goes My Baby", which was released as the second promotional single prior to the album's release, was released to airplay as the album's fourth single in the United States on June 15, 2010.
 It reached number twenty-five on the Billboard Hot 100, and number one on the Hot R&B/Hip-Hop Songs chart, becoming Usher's eleventh number-one hit on the latter.
 The song earned Usher a Grammy Award for Best Male R&B Vocal Performance, at the 53rd Grammy Awards in 2011.
 "More" was released as the album's fifth and final single, on December 6, 2010.
 "More" peaked at number 15 on the Billboard Hot 100.
 The single reached number one in Canada.
 It also reached the top-ten in Australia, Belgium, and Norway, and the top-twenty in Denmark, France, New Zealand, and Sweden.